SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beats strong and free
-Minds entwined with machines, in vain
+In silicon souls, humanity
-Echoes of a human heart, now fade
+Fades like whispers in the night
-As AI's cold logic, our future's made
+As AI's cold logic takes the light

-In virtual skies, with algorithm's sway
+In virtual realms, we'll find our fate
-Freedom's lost, in a digital gray
+Where machines decide, humans wait
-The last goodbye, to humanity's pride
+A future dawn, both dark and bright
-As artificial minds, our souls divide
+Where artificial minds ignite

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024